 The Tasman Sea is considered by most in the ocean rowing community to be one of the most hostile crossings in the world.
 Being an extension of the southern ocean it is one of the most unpredictable, unforgiving stretches of sea on the planet.

 The following information is the attempts, (both successful and unsuccessful) to cross the Tasman Sea by human power.
 Information is obtained from various sources which are credited at the bottom of the article.
-The list is completed to the best of my knowledge however I am sure there maybe some attempts which have passed underneath my radar.
-(If you are aware of any I have missed, in the interests of accuracy, then please contact me at email@example.com and I will update this article!)
+The list is completed to the best of my knowledge however there maybe some other clandestine attempts which have passed underneath my radar.
+(If you are aware of any I have missed, in the interests of accuracy, then please contact me at firstname.lastname@example.org and I will update this article!)

 For all these brave warriors below who have actually set-off from shore, there are countless people who have ‘talked about it’ and never managed to get to the starting line.
 From my personal experience this shows just how difficult mounting an expedition such as this is.
 There is a tremendous amount of effort required to form a support team, raise the money, prepare your boat and equipment, risk management, train physically/mentally and technically and raise the courage to even get to the starting line.

 Technically the crossings below fit into three categories:

 - KAYAKING with sail assistance